Transfer operator for ultradifferentiable expanding maps of the circle: Nuclear power decomposition

-\begin{rmq} Notice that, using Jensen's formula \cite[1.2.1 p.2]{Boas}, ab immediately giveny bound on the growth of the dynamical determinant gives an upper bound on the asymptotics of the number of Ruelle resonances outside of $\mathbb{D}(0,\epsilon)$, when $\epsilon$ tends to $0$. \end{rmq}
+\begin{rmq} Notice that, using Jensen's formula \cite[1.2.1 p.2]{Boas}, a bound on the growth of the dynamical determinant immediately gives an upper bound on the asymptotics of the number of Ruelle resonances outside of $\mathbb{D}(0,\epsilon)$, when $\epsilon$ tends to $0$. \end{rmq}